CoMakery/solana-security-token/README.md

 ### Example: Exchanges Can Register Omnibus Accounts

 Centralized exchanges can register custody addresses using the same method as other users.
-They contact the Issuer to provision accounts and the Transfer Admin or Wallets Admin calls `initializeSecurityAssociatedAccount()` for the exchange account.
+They contact the Issuer to provision accounts and the Transfer Admin or Wallets Admin calls `initializeTransferRestrictionHolder()`, `initializeHolderGroup()`, `initializeSecurityAssociatedAccount()` for the exchange account.

 When customers of the exchange want to withdraw tokens from the exchange account they must withdraw into an account that the Transfer Admin has provisioned for them with `initializeSecurityAssociatedAccount()`.